cloudify-cosmo/cloudify-manager/tests/README.md

 ## Step 4: Installing riemann controller

-The riemann controller is a cloudify plugin to configure riemann for our usage. cd into the directory containing this file and run:
+The *riemann-controller* is a cloudify plugin to configure riemann for our usage. cd into the directory containing this file and run:

 ```bash